LucaCerina/awesome-good-ai/README.md

 3. [Fields of application](#fields-of-application)

 ### Research Institutes and Companies
-* [Alogirithm Audit](https://algorithmaudit.eu/) - Algorithm Audit is a European non-profit knowledge platform for AI bias testing and normative AI standards.
+* [Algorithm Audit](https://algorithmaudit.eu/) - Algorithm Audit is a European non-profit knowledge platform for AI bias testing and normative AI standards.
 * [Black in AI](https://blackinai.github.io/#/) - A place for sharing ideas, fostering collaborations and discussing initiatives to increase the presence of Black people in the field of Artificial Intelligence.
 * [DAIR](https://www.dair-institute.org/) - An independent, community-rooted institute set to counter Big Tech’s pervasive influence on the research, development and deployment of AI.
 * [WildMe](https://www.wildme.org/what-we-do.html) - On a mission to scale wildlife research and support conservationists by providing multi-feature techniques, speed, and accuracy in animal monitoring.